Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/webdev-tools/index.md

 ### 20. Yarn

 [Yarn](https://yarnpkg.com/lang/en/) is a relatively new package manager built by Facebook.
-It's known for its speed and stability—about the only two things you need from a package manager.
+It’s known for its speed and stability—about the only two things you need from a package manager.
 But what sets it apart from similar tools is that it doubles as a project management tool.

 Installation is a breeze, and if you get stuck, the documentation is comprehensive.
 The Workspace feature allows you to split your project into sub-components, which is handy for keeping multiple versions of your project live.
 There is also a (small) plugin library to extend functionality.